cloudfoundry/loggregator-release/src/tools/statsdRubyClient/README.md

 #Summary

-This is a simple ruby client which can be used to send metrics to a statsd server running locally on port 8125.
+This is a simple ruby client which can be used to send metrics to a statsd server running locally.
 The client reads the standard input or any file passed in as an argument for statsd commands.
 The valid commands are: